Julian Edelman: Early life

 Edelman played varsity football and baseball at Woodside High School in Woodside, California.
 He was extremely small as a freshman, weighing under 100 lbs before his growth spurt.
-He was the quarterback for his high-school team, and as a senior he led the Wildcats to a 13–0 record in 2004.
-In high school, Edelman had 2,237 yards and 29 touchdowns passing, and 964 yards and 13 touchdowns rushing.
+Edelman was the quarterback for his high-school team, and as a senior, he led the Wildcats to a 13–0 record in 2004.
+In high school, Edelman threw for 2,237 yards and 29 touchdowns and rushed for 964 yards and 13 touchdowns.

 College career

-After high school, Edelman spent a year attending the College of San Mateo.
-There, he threw for 1,312 yards and 14 touchdowns, rushed for a school-record 1,253 yards and 17 touchdowns.
-He then transferred to Kent State University, where he majored in business management.
+After high school, Edelman spent a year attending the College of San Mateo, where he threw for 1,312 yards and 14 touchdowns and rushed for a school-record 1,253 yards and 17 touchdowns.
+Edelman then transferred to Kent State University, where he majored in business management.
 At Kent State, Edelman was a three-year starter at quarterback.
-His senior year, Edelman was the Golden Flashes' leading passer, completing 56% of his passes (153 of 275 passes for 1,820 yards), throwing 13 touchdowns and 11 interceptions.
+As a senior, Edelman was the Golden Flashes' leading passer, completing 153-of-275 passes for 1,820 yards, 13 touchdowns, and 11 interceptions.
 He was also their leading rusher, gaining 1,370 yards on 215 attempts (an average of 6.4 yards per carry) and scoring 13 touchdowns.
-His total offense broke Joshua Cribbs's single-season school record, set in 2003.
+Edelman's total offense broke Joshua Cribbs's single-season school record, which was set in 2003.

-Statistics
+College statistics

 Professional career

 Edelman was not invited to the 2009 NFL Combine.
-At his March 12 Pro Day, he ran the short shuttle in 3.92 seconds; the fastest time at the Combine that year was 3.96 seconds.
+At his March 12 Pro Day, Edelman ran the short shuttle in 3.92 seconds; the fastest time at the Combine that year was 3.96 seconds.